MarcCollado/enron/README.md

 After close inspection of the rest of the features, the same names keep showing up.
 If we wouldn't know part of the story, some persons — like `LAY KENNETH L` and `SKILLING JEFFREY K`, would probably classify as outliers.
 Even after removing `TOTAL`, they keep showing up at the higher band of all the financial related plots, like `total_payments`.
 But since they played a key role in the development of the story, they must stay, and with that the outlier inspection should be considered completed.

-Finally, the updated dataset that will be used for the upcoming sections has the following characteristics:
+Finally, the updated data set that will be used for the upcoming sections has the following characteristics:

 * Dataset length: 140
 * Number of POI: 18